 SHADERed comes with a shader debugger.
-The debugger currently only supports vertex and pixel shaders.
+The debugger currently supports vertex, geometry, tessellation control, pixel & compute shaders.

 Pixel inspect contains the information about the selected pixel.
-To select a pixel, first pause the preview then left click on a pixel.
+To select a pixel, first pause the preview (you can do that by pressing the space key or by hitting the pause button in Preview’s statusbar - can be enabled in Options → Preview → Status bar) then left click on a pixel.
 SHADERed will also automatically select all related pixels in every render texture.

 Click the “FETCH” button (if visible) to fetch additional information about the pixel.